gae123/sd2/README.md

 is parsed and provided as context to the the jinja2 parser.
 This allows to do very cool initializations without any programming.

+**Inheritance**
+In the workspaces and hosts section you can create abstract sections that do not describe a workspace or host but provide some key/values pairs that will be inherited later.

 ## What is not covered by sd<sup>2</sup>
 1. Bring your own editor/IDE.
 We are agnostic how you edit your source code.